Canberra Airport: Busiest domestic routes

-^Since 1 May 2019 the Singapore Airline service operates via Sydney from Singapore and no more flights operate to Wellington.

-The Doha service commenced on 12 February 2018.

 Advertising

 While billboards have been barred in Canberra since the 1930s, an amendment of the National Capital Plan in 2000 allowed them to be displayed at Canberra Airport.
 Subsequently, the airport has hosted advertisements promoting defence hardware.
 A community group said the airport should not be promoting weapons manufacturers.
 The airport defended the ads and said the airport would continue to accept defence industry advertising.
 In 2015 the airport was lit up in rainbow colours, and in 2017 electronic and 3D message boards were used to support marriage equality.
 In August 2017 Canberra Airport awarded Qatar Media Services (QMS) the concession for all internal and external advertising.
 The first advertising project will be a double-sided "landmark digital billboard", being the only installation of this type in the ACT.

 Environment

 Approach and departure corridors lie over largely rural and industrial areas, although the instrument approach path (from the south) passes near the New South Wales suburb of Jerrabomberra, the city of Queanbeyan, and the Royal Australian Navy base, HMAS Harman, which has some barracks and housing.

 Proposals have been made to the NSW Planning Minister by various developers to approve housing estates that are under the southern flight paths in New South Wales.
 Canberra International Airport Pty Ltd has been vigorous in advertising its opposition to these plans on the basis of a general increase in noise levels over a wide corridor which is currently free of aircraft noise, and concern that this will lead to the imposition of a curfew on the hours-of-operation of the airport.